 2. Yarn

 The next thing you will need as you learn how to crochet is yarn.
-Technically, you an crochet with other material such as thread but for a beginner, yarn is best.
+Technically, you can crochet with other materials such as thread but for a beginner, yarn is best.
 The price of yarn depends on the brand, quality and size.
 A skein (a ball of yarn) typically ranges from $2 USD (from the dollar store) to $15 USD for a jumbo skein that you can use to make a whole blanket.

 Yarn and hook